spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/catalog-setup/pricing/file-details-product-price.csv.md

 ---
 title: File details- product_price.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-product-pricecsv
+originalArticleId: 8b15001c-2219-48ad-86cf-a60e6ad09d28
 redirect_from:
   - /2021080/docs/file-details-product-pricecsv
   - /2021080/docs/en/file-details-product-pricecsv
+  - /docs/file-details-product-pricecsv
+  - /docs/en/file-details-product-pricecsv
 ---

-This article contains content of the **product_price.csv** file to configure [prices](https://documentation.spryker.com/docs/price) of the products/services in your Spryker Demo Dhop.
+This article contains content of the **product_price.csv** file to configure [prices](/docs/scos/dev/features/{{ page.version }}/prices/prices-feature-overview/prices-overview.html) of the products/services in your Spryker Demo Dhop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: